mmguero-dev/Malcolm/README.md

 * `ES_EXTERNAL_SSL` –  if set to `true`, Logstash will use HTTPS for the connection to external Elasticsearch instances specified in `ES_EXTERNAL_HOSTS`

 * `ES_EXTERNAL_SSL_CERTIFICATE_VERIFICATION` – if set to `true`, Logstash will require full SSL certificate validation; this may fail if using self-signed certificates (default `false`)

-* `KIBANA_OFFLINE_REGION_MAPS` – if set to `true`, a small internal server will be surfaced to Kibana to provide the ability to view region map visualizations even when an Internet connection is not available (default `true`)

 * `AUTO_TAG` – if set to `true`, Malcolm will automatically create Moloch sessions and Zeek logs with tags based on the filename, as described in [Tagging](#Tagging) (default `true`)